What is FOXG1 Syndrome?

 Where can I find more info?

-There are many organizations offering parent support as well as funding research to cure FOXG1 Syndrome:
+There are many organizations offering parent support and funding research to cure FOXG1 Syndrome:

 ----------------------------